C2SM/c2sm.github.io/docs/hpc/balfrin.md

 # Check project quota (example for /users)
 lfs quota -p 74 /users -h
 ```

-For more information, see the CSCS [Lustre Quotas Guide :material-open-in-new:](https://confluence.cscs.ch/x/v4EzMw){:target="_blank"}.

 ## Network Access

 The login nodes can be accessed via `balfrin.cscs.ch`.
 This will forward you to a random login node, so you can profit form their redundancy.